Labour law: Employment terms

 The contract is subject to various legal provisions.
 An employer may not legally offer a contract that pays the worker less than a minimum wage.
 An employee may not agree to a contract that allows an employer to dismiss them for illegal reasons.

 Intellectual property is the vital asset of the business, employees add value to the company by creating Intellectual Property.
 As per Trade Related Aspects of Intellectual Property Rights (TRIPS), Intellectual Property is personal property.
 Intellectual property is used as competitive advantage by big companies to protect themselves from rivalry.
 Given the conditions, if the worker is in the agent-principal relationship, he is the employee of the company, and if the employee's invention is in the scope of employment i.e. if the employee creates a new product or process to increase the productivity and create organizations' wealth by utilizing the resources of the company, then the Intellectual property solely belongs to the company.
 New business products or processes are protected under Patents.

 There are differing opinions on what constitutes a patentable invention.
 One area of disagreement is with respect to software inventions, but there have been court cases that have established some precedents.
 For example, in the case Diamond v.
-Diehr the United States Supreme Court decided that Diehr is patent- eligible because they improved the existing technological process, not because they were implemented on a computer.
+Diehr the US Supreme Court decided that Diehr is patent- eligible because they improved the existing technological process, not because they were implemented on a computer.